Heralded Linear Optical Generation of Dicke States: Dicke digraph

 Applying the above operator to the initial state

 we obtain \(|1100\rangle\).
 By the permutation symmetry among $(j,S_j)$ ($j\in\{1,2,3,4\}$) of the Dicke digraph, we can see that the final state is a superposition of the qubit permutation of $|1100\>$, hence becomes the Dicke state $|D_4^2\>$ (Fig.~\ref{fig:temporary} (d)).
+With this graph solution, we generate $|D_4^2\>$ by subtracting 10 particles from the initial 14 particles.